 Finally, apart from patience, the other important ingredient is bakers’ flour (also known as bread flour).
 This flour has a significantly higher protein content than plain (AP) flour, and is required to achieve rise in the finished loaf.
 When I refer to “flour” in the text below, I always means “bakers’ flour”.

 Edit: try to feed your starter with filtered water, especially if your tap water is a bit dodgy.
 I’ve had a few friends who’ve had difficulty with their doughs as a result of heavily chlorinated tap water, so I’ve amended the instructions below accordingly.

 . . . . .

 To begin with, you need a sourdough starter.
-Lots of people make their own, but I bought mine from Teresa at Northwest Sourdough.
+Lots of people make their own, but I bought mine from the US.

-I actually bought two starters – a Northwest and a San Francisco – and at some point during the past six years, they merged into Priscilla, who lives in a covered container in the fridge.
+I actually bought two starters and at some point they merged into Priscilla, who lives in a covered container in the fridge.